geraldb/talks/crypto.md

 78 (!) decimal digits

-Triva: Q: What's the maximum value for a 256-bit (32 byte) integer number in hexadecimal format?
+Triva Quiz: What's the maximum value for a 256-bit (32 byte) integer number in hexadecimal format?

 ``` ruby